Present Perfect vs. Past Simple Games, ESL Activities and Worksheets

 I've done that!

-In this engaging present perfect and past simple speaking activity, students play a true or false game where they make present perfect statements and ask and answer Wh questions in the past simple.
+In this engaging past simple and present perfect speaking activity, students play a true or false game where they make present perfect statements and ask and answer Wh questions in the past simple.
 Students take it in turns to pick up a card and make a present perfect statement, telling the rest of the group they have done the activity on the card, regardless of whether it's true or not, e.g. 'I have been bungee jumping'.
 The group members then ask the student Wh questions in the past simple to find out the details, e.g. 'Where did you go bungee jumping?'
 After the student has answered a few questions, each group member decides if the student is telling the truth or lying.
 The student then reveals the answer.
 Each group member who guessed correctly scores a point.
 The student with the most points at the end of the game wins.

 I've done that!
 Preview